sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 ---
-title: Users in Flex
+title: Users and authentication in Flex
-slug: users-in-flex
+slug: users-and-authentication-in-flex
 updated: 2022-05-16
 category: concepts-users-and-authentication
+ingress:
-ingress: This article explains how users are managed in Flex.
+  This article explains how users managed in Flex and what different levels of authorization can be granted.
 published: true
 ---